Aztec Code: Padding

-After bit stuffing, the data string is padded to the next codeword boundary by appending 1 bits.
+After bit stuffing, the data string is padded to the next codeword boundary by appending 1 bit.
 If this would result in a code word of all ones, the last bit is changed to zero (and will be ignored by the decoder as a bit-stuffing bit).
 On decoding, the padding bits may be decoded as shift and latch codes, but that will not affect the message content.
 The reader must accept and ignore a partial code at the end of the message, as long as it is all-ones.

 Additionally, if the total number of data bits available in the symbol is not a multiple of the codeword size, the data string is prefixed with an appropriate number of 0 bits to occupy the extra space.
 These bits are not included in the check word computation.

 Check codewords

 Both the mode word, and the data, must have check words appended to fill out the available space.
 This is computed by appending K check words such that the entire message is a multiple of the Reed–Solomon polynomial (x−2)(x−4)...(x−2K).

 Note that check words are not subject to bit stuffing, and may be all-zero or all-one.
-Thus, it is not possible to detect erasure of a check word.
+Thus, it is not possible to detect the erasure of a check word.